-Healthcare laws and regulations vary slightly by province but Canadians from coast to coast generally share the following rights and options:
+Healthcare laws and regulations vary slightly by province or territory but Canadians from coast to coast generally share the following rights and options:

 The right to be fully informed of all treatment options.
 This is also known as the right of informed consent.
-Your physician is required to inform you of the risks and benefits of each treatment option as well as the probabilities of success.
+Your healthcare practitioner is required to inform you of the risks and benefits of each treatment option as well as the probabilities of success.

 The right to recognition of a substitute decision-maker.
 You have the right to appoint a substitute decision-maker (SDM), someone who can represent you when you can no longer make your own medical decisions.
 Your SDM can speak for you with the same authority as if you were speaking for yourself.

-Do Not Resuscitate (DNR) forms are legally binding in provinces that offer them, so long as the documentation is filled out properly and up to date.
+Do Not Resuscitate (DNR) forms are legally binding in provinces or territories that offer them, so long as the documentation is filled out properly and up to date.

 The right to a second opinion.
 It is important you feel confident with your medical decisions.
 Part of that confidence will come from the understanding and trust you have with your doctor.